-Is Bankruptcy a Better Choice for Me Than (1) Doing nothing; (2) debt consolidation or (3) litigating with creditors?
+Is Bankruptcy Right for Me Than (1) Doing nothing; (2) debt consolidation or (3) litigating with creditors?

 The very question “Is Bankruptcy Right for Me?” suggests that there may be other choices.
 There are.
 Let’s look at the future-scape that results from each of the choices we’ll talk about.

 First, what happens if one does nothing?
 Not paying creditors triggers a predictable chain of events.
 The lender first suspends the account.
 Then it has one of its in-house collectors call you and try and get payment from you.
 The lender simultaneously sends you nasty letters and starts shredding your credit score by reporting the unpaid/late paid debt.
 After exhausting its own efforts, it will assign the account to a debt collector or sell the debt outright.
 This might show up as a charge-off on your credit report.
 At some point, either the lender or the collection agency hires a lawyer and sues you.
 This is where we’ll pick up the progression of events.

 Lawsuits are practically inevitable if you do nothing.
 Fearing them is one thing.
 Experiencing them is worse still.